 Finding the best way to invest $1000 as a new investor can be a challenge.
 You may be excited to start investing your money in the stock market and may be wondering “where to invest” or “what to buy”, but there are many variables to consider.
+There are great resources like the Motley Fool Stock Advisor Review that provides the stocks they are bullish on, and then there are many other resources available as well.
 Below, we will discuss what to do with 1000 dollars and the best investments for beginners looking to grow their money.

 Before You Start Investing Your Money